mattfysh/testr.js/README.md

 **baseUrl**: Use this property if you wish to override the `baseUrl` given in the require.js config file.

 **specUrl**, **stubUrl**: When either or both of these base URLs are present, they will be used to automatically load spec and stub files per module.
 Each resource loaded will use the module definition paths, with these base URLs prefixed and a modified file extension (see Setup, above).

+**ignore**: List the modules which should not be managed by testr.js.
+These objects will be managed by requirejs, and the same instance of an ignored module will be used each time it is required.

 **whitelist**: By default, this feature is not enabled.
 It can be configured as an array of paths that are allowed as actual dependencies.
 All other modules must be stubbed, encouraging genuine unit tests and less actual dependencies.